Altinn/altinn-studio-docs/content/correspondence/transition/_index.en.md

 To quickly have a GUI solution for end users independent of the delivery of the Arbeidsflate, the current Altinn 2 portal is extended to fetch and display Altinn 3 Correspondences.

+It uses a dedicated endpoint in the Altinn 3 Message API that caters to the needs of the Altinn 2 Portal; [Legacy](https://github.com/Altinn/altinn-correspondence/blob/main/src/Altinn.Correspondence.API/Controllers/LegacyController.cs).
+This endpoint will only be allowed to be used by the Altinn 2 Portal solution, and as such is not documented to the same degree as other Altinn Correspondence endpoints.

 This enables a similar user experience for end users who do not receive Correspondences via end-user systems.

-The display will be largely similar to the existing display of Altinn 2 Correspondences, but with some differences.
+The display will be largely similar to the existing display of Altinn 2 Correspondences, and all elements will be displayed in the same list, but with some differences.

 - No "Archive" button

 ### Measures for Gradual Increase of Load

 To reduce unnecessary load, the Altinn 2 portal will only call the API endpoints of Altinn 3 Message if a given user/organization has data in Altinn 3 Message.
-Altinn 3 Message calls the SBLBridge component and sets an internal flag per user ##PartyHasAltinn3Messages## in the Altinn 2 database when messages are created.
+Altinn 3 Message calls the SBLBridge component and sets an internal flag per user **PartyHasAltinn3Messages** in the Altinn 2 database when messages are created.
+The Altinn 2 Portal uses this flag to determine whether searches should be performed in Altinn 3.

+This is a similar solution to that used for FormTask services and Altinn 3 Apps.

 This results in a gradual increase in cross-traffic, based on whether data is available from either new services or migrated messages.

 ## Migration of Service Configuration

-Altinn's "Move Data" project will take responsibility for migrating all necessary configuration from Altinn 2 to Altinn 3 and will create this on behalf of Service Owners.
+Altinn's "Flytt of Data" project will take responsibility for migrating all necessary configuration from Altinn 2 to Altinn 3 and will create this on behalf of Service Owners.

 Due to a simplification of service configuration in Altinn 3 for Correspondences, this only consists of: